dotnet236/aloha-rails/README.md

     gem 'aloha-rails'

-Run the generator to install the Aloha config (coffeescript):
+Run the generator to install the Aloha config files:

     rails generate aloha:config [--js]

 Pass --js if you want the javascript version.

-## Contributing
+## Usage

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+Edit these files to configure aloha:

+    * app/assets/javascripts/aloha-config.(coffee|js)
+    * config/initializers/aloha.rb

+To setup aloha, add this in the &lt;head&gt; section of your template:

+    = javascript_include_tag 'application'
+    = aloha!

+Finally, to make things editable, add a .editable-(long|short)-text to the HTML element:

+    div.editable-long-text
+      p Lorem Ipsum...